 Freight rates are paid by shippers to liner companies, and are generally measured on a \$/TEU basis.
 Freight rate indices demonstrate the strength and resilience of earnings within the liner sector despite the challenges of COVID-19.
 Two widely used measures of freight rate performance are the China Containerized Freight Index (CCFI) and the Shanghai Containerized Freight Index (SCFI), which measure container freight rate trends across a number of Chinese export trades.
-As of December 31, 2020, the China Containerized Freight Index was up 89% year-on-year, while the Shanghai Containerized Freight Index was up 190%-with freight rates on the Transpacific at 10 year highs.
+As at December 31, 2020, the China Containerized Freight Index was up 89% year-on-year, while the Shanghai Containerized Freight Index was up 190%-with freight rates on the Transpacific at 10 year highs.
+As at February 28, 2021, these indices were up year-on-year by 127% and 227%, respectively.

-Evolution of Container Freight Rate Indices, 2019 through December 31, 2020
+Evolution of Container Freight Rate Indices, 2019 through February 28, 2021